German VAT Invoice Requirements: All 14 Mandatory Fields

 How the Finanzamt Enforces Compliance

-Germany maintains a structured enforcement apparatus for VAT invoice compliance.
+Germany maintains a structured enforcement apparatus for VAT invoice compliance (see German tax audit preparation for the full Betriebsprüfung process).
 The Bundesfinanzministerium sets national VAT enforcement policy, and local Finanzamt offices employ specialized VAT auditors known as Umsatzsteuer-Sonderprüfer.
 These auditors conduct targeted reviews of invoice compliance, sampling invoices from specific periods and systematically checking each one against the §14 UStG Pflichtangaben requirements.

 An audit does not need to find systemic fraud to produce significant findings.
 Even routine sampling that uncovers a handful of invoices missing a mandatory field, such as an incomplete supplier address or an absent invoice date, can result in Vorsteuerabzug denials totaling tens of thousands of euros across a single audit period.
 To illustrate: a single EUR 50,000 consulting invoice with a missing Leistungsdatum means a denied deduction of EUR 9,500 (19% VAT), plus interest from the date the deduction was originally claimed.